Seddryck/NBi/_documentation/resultset-alteration.md

 </result-set>
 {% endhighlight %}

+### Strategies for renamings

+You also have the possibility to define a *missing* strategy to specify the behaviour of the renaming alteration when the column cannot be found in the original result-set.
+By defaut the behaviour is *failure*.

+* ```failure```: The test executing this alteration will fail.
+* ```skip```: The alteration is skipped without failure and a warning is raised

 ## Extensions

 This alteration is useful when you want to create a new column based on the content of some other columns.